 Nodes are linked through the NMEA input and output ports.
 Next to the NMEA input ports, supply power connections are available to power the next node.

-If you have a SMART node this should always be the last node in line.
+If you have a Smart Node (OIC-05) this should always be the last node in line.
 Example: